basemkhirat/elasticsearch/README.md

 Once the attribute has been added to the appends list, it will be included in model's array.

 ###### Defining A Mutator
-To define a mutator, define a `setFooAttribute` method on your model where `Foo` is the "studly" cased name of the column you wish to access.
+To define a mutator, define a `setFooAttribute` method on your model where `Foo` is the "studly" cased name of the field you wish to access.
 So, again, let's define a mutator for the `title` attribute.
 This mutator will be automatically called when we attempt to set the value of the `title`attribute on the model:
 ```php
 namespace App;